OleksandrBlack/safecoin-qt-wallet/docs/build-mac.md

 ```
 Now simply save and exit the file this can be done by pressing `^X` then press `Y` and then `return`

-After following these steps your build environment should be ready to compile safecoind and the safecoinwallet.
+After following these steps your build environment should be ready to compile safecoind and the safecoinwallet just restart your terminal for the changes to take effect.

 ## Compiling safecoind and safecoin-cli
 safecoinwallet needs a Safecoin full node running safecoind and safecoin-cli.